HashMapsData2Value/AlgorandFAQ/README.md

 ### What is transaction finality?

 So transaction finality means "how long do I have to wait until I am sure my transaction went through?".

-Blockchains = blocks of transactions, chained together.
+**TLDR**: Blockchains = blocks of transactions, chained together on top of each other.
+When someone makes a transaction, it gets included in a block.
+With Algorand, you know immediately if the block containing your transaction has "won" and been accepted by the world at large.
+With something like Bitcoin, you cannot be sure until several blocks in, which can take hours.

+A longer answer is as follows.

 You could imagine a blockchain like a book or ledger, where each page contains transactions that look like this: "transfer 10 coins from Alice to Bob, signed Alice".
 Everyone in the world is in possession of the same book, so we can all see what transactions have been made, what people have, etc.